andreweberle/.NET_Family-ExtensionHelper/README.md

-# .Net Standard Extenstion Helpers
+# .Net Family Extenstion Helpers

 ## Summary
 When starting a new project I felt that some of the time I was repeating code.<br>